Marine fuel system and gasoline rules have changed;

 - The amount of ethanol blended in at the pumps, is not closely monitored.
 Checking gasoline meets safe and legal alcohol guidelines (10% or lower), seems necessary now, until more stringent and protective laws are passed.

-With the knowledge on how ethanol behaves a few necessary precautions and careful monitoring, you should have no problem using E10 gasoline in most gas-powered engines.
+With the knowledge on how ethanol behaves and some necessary precautions and careful monitoring, you can limit the problems you may encounter when using E10 gasoline in most most marine engines.

 .....................................................................................